tmtsoftware/esw/docs/src/main/scripts/dsl/services/time-service.md

 ### Using scheduleOnceFromNow

 Often, it is necessary to schedule a task in the future some amount of time from now.
-The `scheduleOnceFromNow` API allows scheduling non periodic task in script after a specified duration.
+The `scheduleOnceFromNow` API allows scheduling non-periodic task in script after a specified duration.
 The task is a callback which will be executed in thread-safe way.
 This API takes a time `Duration` type after which task will be scheduled.

 The following example shows the scheduling of a task after 1 hour from now.
 The function takes a duration and returns a handle